parvezdittia/hacker-news-clone/README.md

 # Hacker News Clone

-A Hacker News Clone made specifically to get all stories related to HTML, CSS and JS
+A Hacker News Clone made specifically to get all stories related to HTML, CSS and JS.
+[Check it out](https://hacker-news-clone-92f89.web.app/)

 ## Tech Stack